mrspeaker/zardozer/README.md

 ### To figure out

 * How to spawn prefabs without requiring an instance
-* drag n drop assets (general filesystem access)
+* drag n drop assets (general filesystem access (or at least base64 encode))
-* How to create new games from scratch (moving out game-specific components and files)
+* Create new games from scratch (moving out game-specific components and files)
 * Make instances Env.game.getEntityByName() automagic?
+* how to organise components (allow a tree)

 ### TODOs

+* restart with edits (don't lose new etc)
+* dump game to json / allow import from json / localstorage
 * renaming enitites
 * changing entity refs in editor
+* scene graph for entities
+* integrate pixi.js
+* select/move entities with mouse in edit mode.

 ### Ideas

 * should be very easy to add images/sprite sheets/atlases
 * some kind of animation system
+* edit pixels directly in the game
-* integrate some free sources automatically (like unity asset store)
+* integrate some free sources automatically (search/itegrate imgs/spritesheets directly)
+* proxy the brower localstorage sqlite db?!